Carlo De Benedetti: Career

-De Benedetti left Italy to return to Switzerland in 1975, owing to possible terrorist threats during the Anni di Piombo period of Italian domestic terrorism.
+De Benedetti left Italy to return to Switzerland in 1975, owing to possible terrorist threats during the Anni di Piombo ("Years of Lead") period of Italian domestic terrorism.
 For a brief period from 4 May to 25 August 1976, he was appointed CEO of Fiat.
 According to De Benedetti, his resignation from Fiat was caused by his decision to lay off 65,000 workers, which was refused by Fiat head Gianni Agnelli; others say that he was suspected of trying to build up a takeover of power within the company, with the backing Swiss financial groups.

 In November 1976, De Benedetti acquired the CIR Group, thereby also obtaining control of the national newspaper La Repubblica and the newsmagazine L'Espresso.
 In 1978, he became CEO of the Italian manufacturer Olivetti, where he remained until his resignation in 1996.
 As president of Olivetti, since 1983, he quickly and ruthlessly reorganized the company, switching its focus from mechanical typewriters to computers.
 In the 1980s, along with other leading business figures, he founded the European Round Table of Industrialists, of which he was vice president until 2004.
 In 1985, he became a member of the European Advisory Committee of the New York Stock Exchange.

 In 1995, De Benedetti founded the telecommunications companies Omnitel and Infostrada.
 In 1997, he created the Gruppo Editoriale L'Espresso (L'Espresso Editorial Group), merging the L'Espresso and La Repubblica editorial groups.
 Carlo Caracciolo was appointed president of the group.
 De Benedetti assumed the presidency in 2006 after the death of Caracciolo.
 On 26 January 2009, at a press conference, De Benedetti announced his decision to retire from all his executive positions in the CIR Group, keeping at the request of the board of directors only the position of chairman of the Espresso Group.
 All the executive positions in the CIR Group were given to the then chief executive Rodolfo De Benedetti.

 Media businesses and politics

 De Benedetti once controlled La Repubblica, Italy's main centre-left newspaper; L'Espresso, a major news magazine; and La Stampa, a newspaper published out of Turin.
 In 2012, he handed control of his family media company to his sons, who later sold it to the Agnelli-Elkann family against his wishes.
 In 2020, he founded Domani, a daily newspaper independent of political parties, to service liberal readers.
-The newspaper's ownership wouldeventually be transferred to a non-profit foundation.
+The newspaper's ownership would eventually be transferred to a non-profit foundation.

 De Benedetti has often been identified with the Italian centre-left.
 He had a long-standing feud with Silvio Berlusconi, and he once controlled the main centre-left-leaning Italian newspaper (La Repubblica) and newsmagazine (L'Espresso).
 He was called a "foe of Berlusconi" by The Wall Street Journal.
 In October 2005, De Benedetti reportedly offered Benjamin Netanyahu, then the Finance Minister of Israel, the position of Italian finance minister, which Netanyahu declined.
 De Benedetti later said it had been a joke.
 Ehud Gol, the Israeli ambassador to Italy, had introduced the men.